What foodie hasn’t dreamt of trading in their nine to five toil for the culinary ambitions of setting up shop with an Instagram-worthy food truck?

 We’re going to park this one right here because food truck events will usually cost you some green.
 Finding a prime location for your everyday operations is crucial to the success of your restaurant on wheels, but so is your participation in food truck events – or events that have a food truck component like the Food Truck Village at Belmont Stakes Racing Festival.
 Your participation at these types of events will usually cost $200 – $1000 just to attend, and some may also want a percentage of your sales.
 Make sure you read the fine print before you commit.

 Fuel to Keep You Rolling

 Another recurring cost to bear in mind is that of gas.
-Like many of your food truck startup costs, the cost of fuel will vary depending on the size of your truck, how much you drive, and where you fill up.
+Like many of your food truck startup costs, the cost of fuel will vary depending on the size of your truck, how much you drive, where you fill up, and any additional equipment you might use like generators.
 Expect to shell out between $250 and $500 monthly to keep your wheels turning and the profits coming.

 POS System to Keep Lines Movings (and customers happy)

 Fast-moving lines equal content customers, while content customers equate to repeat business.
 Back in the day, food trucks were cash-only businesses.
 Obviously, that is no longer the case, and that’s a good thing.
 As the popularity of mobile payments increases, people are increasingly starting to carry less and less cash on them.
 With the growing cashless trend, food trucks are recognizing that accepting cards and mobile payments have the potential to grow their profits exponentially.
 But to do this, you are going to need to invest in a POS system.
 Though the cost of a cloud-based point of sale system can vary, a reasonably priced system with reliable service is available for around $1,000 or less.

 With the level of competition you’ll be facing, your marketing needs to be on its A game.
 For many food trucks, this means focusing on a killer social media presence and tasteful email marketing.